-- A. Transactions with money market mutual funds and local government investment pools which are deemed to be made at prevailing market rates. - B. Treasury and agency securities purchased as new issues through an approved broker/dealer, financial institution, or investment advisor. - C. Automatic overnight "sweep" transactions with the City's depository bank. - D. Interest bearing savings deposits deemed to be made at prevailing market rates.
+- A. Transactions with money market mutual funds and local government investment pools which are deemed to be made at prevailing market rates. - B. Treasury and agency securities purchased as new issues through an approved broker/dealer, financial institution or investment advisor. - C. Automatic overnight "sweep" transactions with the City's depository bank.

 At least three bids or offers must be solicited for all other transactions involving individual securities.
 The City's investment advisor is also required to solicit at least three bids or offers when transacting trades on the City's behalf.
 In situations where the exact security is not offered by other broker/dealers, offers on the closest comparable investment may be used to establish a fair market price for the security.
 In the case of a certificate of deposit purchase, at least two other offers should be solicited to provide a comparison.
 When few, if any, banks wish to participate then staff may use another authorized investment of similar maturity for evaluation purposes.
 The quotes may be accepted orally, in writing, electronically, or any combination of these methods.
-The Investment Committee may approve exceptions on a case-by-case basis or on a general basis in the form of guidelines.
-These guidelines shall take into consideration the investment type, maturity date, amount, and potential disruptiveness to the City's investment program.
+The Investment Committee may approve exceptions on a case by case basis or on a general basis in the form of guidelines.
+These guidelines shall take into consideration the investment type, maturity date, amount and potential disruptiveness to the City's investment program.

-IX.
-ARBITRAGE
+X. ARBITRAGE